With over ten years experience in staff absence insurance, we cover schools against teacher absences throughout the UK.

 Our friendly and knowledgeable team are on hand to support you throughout the duration of your cover.
 Our experts include a dedicated schools team, client managers, an onsite claims handling team and technical support consultants, all here to ensure that you have access to the support and advice you need, when you need it.

-As part of our new and improved 2021 policy, we allow schools to self-certify absences* for up to 15 working days.
+As part of our new and improved 2022 policy, we shall allow schools to self-certify absences* for up to 20 working days.

-In the event that an absence exceeds 15 working days, our Claims Support Assistant will liaise directly with GPs to retrieve any supporting documentation we need to process your claim.
+However, in the event that an absence exceeds 20 working days, our Claims Support Assistant will liaise directly with GPs to retrieve any supporting documentation we need to process your claim.

 Plus, we continue to offer generous time limits when requesting evidence to process your claim.
 Our schools are given 45 calendar days to submit documents, providing your school with more freedom when making a claim.

-As one of the very few insurance providers to have covered COVID-19 claims throughout 2020, we’re aware of the severe impact a pandemic can have on a school, their employees and staffing budget.
+As one of the only insurance providers to have covered COVID-19 claims throughout the pandemic, we are aware of the severe impact the absences have on schools, their employees and staffing budget.

-With this in mind, we would like to reassure you that we have not added a pandemic exclusion into our 2021 policy and will continue to support schools through this difficult period.
+With this in mind, we would like to reassure you that we shall continue to support schools throughout this difficult period by offering you the choice to cover absences caused by a staff members positive COVID-19 test result.

 Our policy is underwritten by XL Catlin Insurance Company UK Limited, part of the AXA XL Group.